privacy · proofs · compute

 Short bio

 Jason St George is a writer and researcher working at the intersection of philosophy, money, cryptography, AI, and civilizational systems.
-He publishes Eschatology Report and is the author of Next-Gen Store of Value: Privacy, Proofs, Compute.
+He publishes Eschatology Report and is the author of Next Generation Stores of Value: Privacy, Proofs, Compute.

 Medium bio

 Jason St George is a writer, researcher, and systems thinker whose work explores how truth, agency, and value shift under accelerating technological and institutional change.
 His writing ranges from existential philosophy and cultural analysis to verification systems, cryptographic infrastructure, and monetary primitives for the AI era.
-He publishes Eschatology Report and is the author of Next-Gen Store of Value: Privacy, Proofs, Compute.
+He publishes Eschatology Report and is the author of Next Generation Stores of Value: Privacy, Proofs, Compute.

 Long bio